ZoyaAfzal/100daysCodeChallenge/Day34/Comparison/README.md

 Avoid problems :

-    Treat any comparison with undefined/null except the strict equality === with exceptional care.
+    Treat any comparison with undefined/null except the strict equality === with exceptional care Don’t use comparisons >= > < <= with a variable which may be null/undefined, unless you’re really sure of what you’re doing.
+If a variable can have      these values, check for them separately.
     Don’t use comparisons >= > < <= with a variable which may be null/undefined, unless you’re really sure of what you’re doing.
 If a variable can have these values, check for them separately.